U.S. Olympic hopefuls will make final call on Zika risks -officials

 The mosquito-born virus, linked to a spike in the rare birth defect microcephaly, has hit Brazil hard and has spread through much of Latin America and the Caribbean, raising concerns for athletes planning to compete in August in Rio De Janeiro, particularly those thinking of having children after the Games.

-The USOC will provide athletes with mosquito nets and bug spray and is considering bringing additional medical staff to deal with concerns around the illness, USOC chief executive Scott Blackmun told reporters in Los Angeles on Monday.
+The U.S. Olympic Committee will provide athletes with mosquito nets and bug spray and is considering bringing additional medical staff to deal with concerns around the illness, USOC chief executive Scott Blackmun told reporters in Los Angeles on Monday.

 “It is going to be up to each individual athlete to make his or her decision,” Blackmun said, referring to the expected 550 U.S. competitors.
 “We don’t want to be in the business of making health policy.”